Laws of black hole thermodynamics in semiclassical gravity: Introduction

 A possible starting point for deriving the the laws of ordinary thermodynamics is Shannon's entropy.
 It is a functional of a probability density function (PDF), assigning a real positive number that measures the ``amount of ignorance'' about a system.
 This notion is known to coincide with Boltzmann's in the case the PDF measures the probability density of an ensemble of particles in phase space under certain conditions, and not necessarily appeals to the accessible volume of the phase space that appears in the Boltzmann's original formula.
 Counting the number of ``degrees of freedom'' does not seem promising in case of black holes, but accounting for the information that is fundamentally inaccessible for observers outside of the black hole seems a natural candidate for it.
 Since the 1980's \cite{Bombelli} this view is being considered in the literature.
 If this notion is shown to be correct, our understanding of black hole thermodynamics is elevated to the same status of our understanding of the ordinary thermodynamics.

 Here we undertake the reverse task of deriving the laws of black hole thermodynamics from the information perspective and from their derivation interpreting the meaning of black hole's entropy.
 This work begins by extending the validity of the first law in terms of the Noether charge from a classical theory to a semiclassical version under certain hypothesis.
+Appendix B contains a review of the Noether charge formalism for classical theories, some familiarity with its methods is advised.
 Then we prove the generalized second law of thermodynamics (GSL) under a controlled set of assumptions and also using the Noether charge approach.
 The zeroth law is unchanged moving from a classical theory to a semiclassical theory with a bifurcate Killing horizon (see appendix A for a proof).
 The results endorse the interpretation of black hole's entropy from the information perspective.